metal3-io/cluster-api-provider-metal3/docs/getting-started.md

 ##### IRONIC_URL

-This is the URL of the ironic endpoint.
+This is the URL of the Ironic endpoint.
 For example:

 ```sh
   export IRONIC_URL="http://172.22.0.1:6385/v1/"